2000023946/Auth-Microservice/README.md

 ## 📈 Scalability & Performance

 The service is designed to scale horizontally with predictable performance under load.
+* **Kubernetes Orchestration**
+  Backend runs with replicas for load balancing and self-healing.

 * **Redis-backed session caching**
   User session payloads and token metadata are cached in Redis, avoiding repeated database access.